 We Cannot Trust CoreCivic to Keep Anyone Safe — in Leavenworth or Anywhere Else

 As a for-profit prison corporation, CoreCivic has a long track record of running facilities rife with dangerous conditions across the country—so much so that the company rebranded in 2016 to separate itself from its previous identity, Corrections Corporation of America.
 Across the country, CoreCivic is known for its mismanagement, forced labor, inhumane living conditions, excessive use of force, prolonged use of solitary confinement, medical negligence, physical and sexual abuse, spying and voyeurism, overcrowding, understaffing, and other civil rights violations.
-There are decades' worth of traumatized and deeply harmed staff and residents whose lives were forever changed by their experiences in a CoreCivic facility.
+There are decades' worth of traumatized and deeply harmed staff and residents whose lives were forever changed, many by permanent and debilitating injuries, from their experiences in a CoreCivic facility.

 It has been no different at the CoreCivic facility in Leavenworth, Kansas.

-Beyond the expected, hollow talking points from its responsive public affairs department, CoreCivic has never meaningfully answered for the "hell hole" of horrendous conditions when the Leavenworth housed federal detainees and the rampant violence that contributed to its closure.
+Beyond the expected, hollow talking points from its responsive public affairs department, CoreCivic has never meaningfully answered for the "hell hole" of horrendous conditions when the Leavenworth facility housed federal detainees and the rampant violence that contributed to its closure.
+A 2017 U.S. Department of Justice (DOJ) Office of the Inspector General's report found understaffing and lack of oversight that lead to “issues affecting the safety and security” of the facility, and detainees and officers there at the time have expressed that conditions only got worse after that report.
 In 2021, the ACLU affiliates and federal public defender offices in Kansas, Missouri, Iowa, and Nebraska sent a joint letter to the White House Domestic Policy Counsel detailing the numerous reports each office had received about the Leavenworth facility from current and former staff and from residents and their families.
 CoreCivic's severe understaffing and profit-driven shortcuts ensured that stabbings, suicides, and homicides occurred with alarming frequency.
 Weapons, drugs, and other contraband were a common occurrence.
 In addition to all of the violence, CoreCivic neglected basic human needs in its Leavenworth Facility, restricting food, curtailing or cutting off contact with legal counsel and family, limiting medical care and even basic necessities like showers.

 We know that we cannot trust CoreCivic and its approach to business to keep anyone safe - and we cannot afford the cost of allowing it to reopen the Midwest Regional facility that would harm immigrants, their families, staff, and the surrounding community.